victoriano/notion-magic-clipper/README.md

 Notes:
 - The Trigger.dev CLI reads `backend/.env` (not `.env.local`).
 - Next.js reads both `.env` and `.env.local` at process start; restart `bun run dev` after changes.
+- In local development, set `NEXT_PUBLIC_BASE_URL` to `http://localhost:3000`.
+On Vercel, set `NEXT_PUBLIC_BASE_URL` to your deployed URL (for example, `https://YOUR_APP.vercel.app`) in Project Settings → Environment Variables.
+Trigger.dev tasks use this value to call your backend (e.g., `/api/llm/chat`).
+A mismatch can cause errors like “Server missing OPENAI_API_KEY” if the task calls the wrong environment.

 2) Create the Supabase table and RLS policies.
 See the SQL in `backend/README.md`.